Learn More About Termites

-Termites are small insects measuring one – fourth to one -half inches long.
+Termites are small insects measuring 1/4 to 1/2 an inch long.
 They have soft bodies and straight antennae.
 Their colors range from white to light brown.
 There are around 2,000 species of them, and over 40 can be found in the United States.
-Even though each species have their own characteristics, they all look similar.
+Even though each species has their own characteristics, they all look similar.

 Termites enter our homes through cracks and openings around pipes and wires.
 They usually have already formed colonies within your perimeter and crawl across your yards to get to your house.

-Be always on the lookout for these termites to avoid damages to your home.
+Always be on the lookout for termites to avoid damages to your home.
 Signs to look out for are:

-- Seeing an actual termite, it means many more are hidden
+Seeing an actual termite; this means there are many more hidden away

 When reproductive males and females fly off from their colonies and leave, they begin to procreate.
 After fertilization, they land and shed their wings.
 They then form new colonies of their own.
-Each colony have a king and s queen and they are responsible for reproduction.
+Each colony has a king and queen and they are responsible for reproduction.